PT-2025-40594 · Redis+10 · Redis+10

 Description

-EVAL and EVALSHA commands via Access Control Lists (ACLs) as a temporary mitigation.
+EVAL and EVALSHA commands via Access Control Lists (ACLs) to prevent the execution of Lua scripts.

 Fix